boazsegev/plezi/websocket chatroom.md

 To design a chatroom we will need a few things:

 1. We will need to force people identify themselves by choosing nicknames - to do this we will define the `on_connect` method to refuse any connections that don't have a nickname.
-2. We will want to make sure these nicknames are unique and don't give a wrong sense of authority (nicknames such as 'admin' should be forbidden) - for now, we will simply collect the nicknames from all the other active connections using the `collect` method and use that in our `on_connect` method.
+2. We will want to make sure these nicknames are unique and don't give a wrong sense of authority (nicknames such as 'admin' should be forbidden) - for now, we will simply refuse the 'wrong' type of nicknames and leave uniqieness for another time.
 3. We will want to push messages we recieve to all the other chatroom members - to do this we will use the `broadcast` method in our `on_message(data)` method.
 4. We will also want to tell people when someone left the chatroom - to do this we can define an `on_disconnect` method and use the `broadcast` method in there.

-We can use the :id parameter to collect the nickname.
+We can use the :id parameter to set the nickname.

 the :id is an automatic parameter that Plezi appended to our path like already explained and it's perfect for our simple needs.